Pyraveum-Testnet/Faucet/README.md

 # faucet
-This repository hosts UI element of the Faucet system
+This repository hosts faucet code, which gives testnet PYR coins for testing purpose.